Causes of World War II

 During the worldwide economic crisis of the Great Depression in the 1930s, many people lost faith in liberal democracy and countries across the world turned to authoritarian regimes.
-In Germany, resentment over the terms of the Treaty of Versailles was intensified by the instability of the German political system, as people felt that left- and right-wing parties were struggling for personal power, with no concern for meaningful governance.
+In Germany, resentment over the terms of the Treaty of Versailles was intensified by the instability of the German political system, which splintered into a large number of parties and made it increasingly difficult to form lasting governing coalitions.
 The most successful political aspirant to emerge from the situation was Adolf Hitler, the leader of the Nazi Party.
 The Nazis took totalitarian power in Germany from 1933 and demanded the undoing of the Versailles provisions.
 Their ambitious and aggressive domestic and foreign policies reflected their ideologies of antisemitism, unification of all Germans, the acquisition of "living space" (Lebensraum) for agrarian settlers, the elimination of Bolshevism and the hegemony of an "Aryan"/"Nordic" master race over "subhumans" (Untermenschen) such as Jews and Slavs.
 Other factors leading to the war included the aggression by Fascist Italy against Ethiopia, militarism in Imperial Japan against China, and Nationalists fighting against Republicans for control of Spain.

 At first, the aggressive moves met with only feeble and ineffectual policies of appeasement from the other major world powers.
 The League of Nations proved helpless, especially regarding China and Ethiopia.
 A decisive proximate event was the 1938 Munich Conference, which formally approved Germany's annexation of the Sudetenland from Czechoslovakia.
-Hitler promised it was his last territorial claim, nevertheless in early 1939, he became even more aggressive, and European governments finally realised that appeasement would not guarantee peace but by then it was too late.
+Hitler promised it was his last territorial claim, nevertheless in early 1939, he became even more aggressive, and European governments finally realized that appeasement would not guarantee peace but by then it was too late.

 Britain and France rejected diplomatic efforts to form a military alliance with the Soviet Union, and Hitler instead offered Stalin a better deal in the Molotov–Ribbentrop Pact of August 1939.
-An alliance formed by Germany, Italy, and Japan led to the establishment of the Axis powers.
+An alliance formed by Germany, Italy, and Japan from the Tripartite Pact signed in 1940 led to the establishment of the Axis powers.